saveourtool/save-cloud/save-backend/Backend-API.md

 ### Configuration of information about evaluated tool

-To specify information about project, that you would like to evaluate, it's necessary to create the fields below in command promt.
-The `organizationName`, `projectName` are required:
+To specify information about project, that you would like to evaluate, it's necessary to create the fields below in command prompt.
+The `organizationName`, `projectName` are required.
+IDs of test suites should be provided for execution.
+Also need to provide a list of additional files:

 ```bash